jibala-1022/EasyRec/README.md

 \* denotes corresponding author

+A Movie Recommendation App is deployed on [Huggingface](https://huggingface.co/spaces/jibala-1022/EasyRec)

 In this paper, we propose an effective language model, *EasyRec*, for recommendation.
 EasyRec is trained using collaborative information from multiple recommendation datasets, leveraging collaborative user/item profiles as input and employing novel contrastive learning objectives.
 By encoding user/item profiles into high-quality semantic embeddings suitable for recommendation, EasyRec demonstrates strong performance in text-based zero-shot recommendations and text-enhanced collaborative filtering scenarios.

 <p align="center">